WouterJanson/evidos.github.io/forms/configuration.md

 ## Defining the signing flow – Number of Signers
 At the end of the form it is possible to let the user define if he will be the authoritative signer and directly view and sign the document(s), or define the authoritative signer(s) by typing the name/ email.
 The customer needs to know or decide if the end user is allowed to sign directly and/or delegate to other signers.
-If other signers are defined the signing URL will be send by email to the other signers or the enduser is able to distribute the signing link himself.
+If other signers are defined the signing URL will be sent by email to the other signers or the enduser is able to distribute the signing link himself.

 ## Sign Parameters
 It is also required to define the additional parameters for Evidos Signhost.
-During the project these parameters will be defined with the customer.
+During the project, these parameters will be defined with the customer.
 A detailed overview of the parameters can be viewed in the Evidos Signhost API: [https://evidos.github.io/signhost/endpoints/##/definitions/Transaction](/signhost/endpoints/##/definitions/Transaction)

 ## Verificationmethods